-- 2.15 Great crested newt (Triturus cristatus) (GCN) are classed as a 'European Protected Species' (Conservation of Habitats and Species (Amendment) (EU Exit) Regulations, 2019), and also a priority species under Section 41 of the NERC Act (2006) which is a consideration under the National Planning Policy Framework (NPPF) 2021, placing responsibility on Local Planning Authorities to aim to conserve and enhance biodiversity and to encourage biodiversity in and around developments. - 2.16 GCN are afforded full legal protection under Schedule 5 of the Wildlife and Countryside Act, 1981 (as amended) (WCA).
+- 2.21 Great crested newt (Triturus cristatus) (GCN) are classed as a 'European Protected Species' (Conservation of Habitats and Species (Amendment) (EU Exit) Regulations, 2019), and also a priority species under Section 41 of The NERC Act (2006) which is a consideration under the National Planning Policy Framework (NPPF) 2021, placing responsibility on Local Planning Authorities to aim to conserve and enhance biodiversity and to encourage biodiversity in and around developments. - 2.22 GCN are afforded full legal protection under Schedule 5 of the WCA.
 GCN are also listed under Schedule 5 of the Habitats Regulations.